harshithparitala/Vsd_SquadroMini-internship/README.md

 # Vsd_SquadroMini-internship

 <details>
-<summary><b>Task 1:</b> Task is to install all the essential tools required for this internship such as Ubuntu on VMBox, GNU Toolchain, GTKWave, Yosys and iVerilog simulator</summary>
+<summary><b>Task 1:</b> Task 1 of this internship is to install RISC-V toolchain and Refer to C and RISC-V based lab videos </summary>
 <br>